Sugarloaf Charitable Trust

 The Sugarloaf Regional Charitable Trust is a private, nonprofit trust, dedicated to improving the quality of life in the communities that make up the Sugarloaf area.
 The trust provides financial assistance to organizations with nonprofit, tax-exempt status.
 The goal of this assistance is to encourage the growth of existing human service and cultural organizations and the development of new organizations that will involve and improve the lives of those who live, work and recreate in the Sugarloaf area.
 These organizations will be able to rely on a certain level of assistance from the fund and therefore be able to develop long-range plans of growth.

-2 elected by employees of SMC.
+- 2 elected by employees of Sugarloaf

-2 employees appointed by SMC management.
+- 2 employees appointed by Sugarloaf management

-2 community members appointed by SMC management.
+- 2 non-employee community members appointed by Sugarloaf management

-Supports charitable organizations whose primary purposes are to enhance the quality of life and meet human service needs in the communities that make up the Sugarloaf area.
+The Trust allocates funds twice a year, in April and October, to cultural, human service and other organizations that request grants by submitting formal applications for specific projects.
+Grants are awarded to charitable organizations whose primary purposes are to enhance the quality of life and meet human service needs in the communities that make up the Sugarloaf area.